 While everyone dreads “dog breath,” a stinky mouth is no joke.
 Both cats and dogs can develop tartar, gum disease, and cavities that require a professional dental cleaning.
 Dental disease is the perfect example of “an ounce of prevention is worth a pound of cure,” because bad oral health can also lead to dangerous heart and kidney conditions in pets.
 Teach your kittens and puppies that brushing their teeth is a normal part of your grooming routine and save your pet a dental procedure down the line.

-Heartworm is a disease spread by mosquitoes and it has been diagnosed in all 50 states.
+Heartworm is a disease spread by an infected mosquito and it has been diagnosed in all 50 states.
 While it is much more common in dogs, cats can also acquire the disease.
 If the infection is caught early enough in dogs, it can generally be treated, but there is no cure for feline heartworm disease.
 Therefore, the best way to keep your pets heart free of potentially deadly worms, is through a monthly preventative, prescribed by your veterinarian.

-Obesity has become as serious of a problem in our pets as it is in the human population.
+Obesity has become as serious of a problem in our pets, especially senior dogs as it is in the human population.
 Sadly, overweight pets are more prone to heart disease, diabetes, arthritis, and premature death.
-But while underlying disease or slow metabolism might be a factor, all too often, pet obesity is caused by doting pet parents who overfeed and underexercise their cats and dogs.
+But while underlying disease or slow metabolism might be a factor, all too often, pet obesity is caused by doting pet parents who overfeed and under-exercise their cats and dogs.
 There is no quick fix for obesity, but, just like with a human diet, check with your veterinarian for feeding and exercise guidelines.
 It might be as easy as swapping the dog treats with green beans or giving your cat a five-minute run with the laser pointer before bed.
 It might sound crazy, but when it comes to obesity, we can love our pets to death.
 You can help your dogs and cats live long lives by giving them the tools to stay light on their paws.

 How to Improve your Dog's Immune System?